Nicolette Garcia-Pawlowski, PhD

-Justin learned Swing Dancing in 1994 and since then has developed a love of many dance styles, from the Hokey Pokey to Dougie.
-He has been teaching salsa classes since 2006 in the Pittsburgh area and has a deeply rooted love for the latin dance style.
+Justin learned Swing dancing in 1994 and since then has developed a love of many dance styles, from the Hokey Pokey to the Dougie.
+He has been teaching Salsa classes since 2006 in the Pittsburgh area and has a deeply rooted love for the Latin dance style.
 Justin has performed in Los Angeles, New York, and Puerto Rico for their respective Salsa Congresses.
 Justin views dance mainly as a very efficient way to have fun but finds his time to be increasingly tighter as he has to choose between family and dance.

 Instructor / Team Director

 Krystyna has an extensive background in music and dance, with over 17 years in piano training and over 15 years in ballroom training.
 Krystyna first started as a professional music teacher in Poland.
 After discovering her passion in dance, she transferred her teaching skills to the dance floor.
-She has trained with multiple top ballroom professionals in International Latin, American Rhythm, Smooth and Standard.
+She has trained with multiple top ballroom professionals in International Latin, American Rhythm, Smooth, and Standard.

 Jorge is a competitive dancer with an ear for music and a love of connection.
 His foundation for dance comes from an athletic and musical background growing up.
 The former was nurtured through sports such as soccer, baseball, and martial arts, while the latter was gained through playing the trombone.
 While his family and heritage enabled him to learn the very basics of Latin dance, Jorge took his first class at Los Sabrosos in 2017.
 There he joined the Bachatalicious Dance Team and has been dancing ever since.
 Jorge has competed in the World Salsa Summit and continues to compete where able, earning a few medals along the way.
 He has performed across the country, and looks forward to traveling for congresses and improving his dance.
 Through his classes, Jorge hopes to spread his love of dance to his students and allow them to advance in their ability so they can have fun and look great doing it.